 IVF is one of the most fascinating discoveries of the 20th century.
 Nobel prize in medicine was awarded to Sir Robert G Edwards in 2010 for this amazing discovery.
 It has been about 40 years since the birth of the first child through IVF.
 Over 4 million people owe their existence to IVF.
-Despite this, many people are not convinced with this concept.
+Despite this, many people are not convinced by this concept.
 I have listed a few Misconceptions along with their explanation.

 IVF injections cause cancer.

 All the injections which are given are eliminated from the body within one month.
 There have been numerous studies till date which have proven that the gonadotropin injections do not cause cancer.
-However a small risk of borderline ovarian tumours is noted, which have excellent prognosis with preservation of fertility.
+However, a small risk of borderline ovarian tumours is noted, which have an excellent prognosis with preservation of fertility.
 An oocyte donor can donate eggs for up to 6 cycles safely!

-- The medications take away all eggs and result in early menopause.
+The medications take away all eggs and result in early menopause.

-Normally a group of follicles containing eggs begin to grow at the beginning of a menstrual cycle.
+Normally a group of follicles containing eggs begins to grow at the beginning of a menstrual cycle.
 Only 1 egg matures enough and is released from the ovary.
 Remaining degenerate.
 In IVF, these injections rescue the degenerating eggs and stimulate them to reach maturity.
 As a result, the age of menopause is not affected.

-- Babies born through IVF are not normal physically and mentally.
+Babies born through IVF are not normal physically and mentally.

 2% of the babies conceived naturally are born with some malformation.
-Similarly about 2-3% of babies born through IVF are with malformations.
+Similarly, about 2-3% of babies born through IVF are with malformations.
 Most of the abnormal embryos do not implant in the uterus and grow.

-- IVF results in twins and higher order pregnancies
+IVF results in twins and higher-order pregnancies

 We can limit the number of embryos transferred into the uterus and hence prevent multiple pregnancies.
-In other treatment options such as ovarian stimulation and IUI, all the eggs that are released are capable of being fertilized.
+In other treatment options such as ovarian stimulation and Intrauterine insemination IUI, all the eggs that are released are capable of being fertilized.
 Hence, we have no control over the rate of multiple pregnancies.

-- After IVF treatment, complete bed rest is required.
+After IVF treatment, complete bed rest is required.